- MiningMath Home Page

 It's worth mentioning that this minimum limit does not represent cut-off values.
 Since it is based on average parameters, the algorithm can use lower values to respect this parameter and increase the NPV with higher ones.
 If you wish to input a cut-off, a good way to do it is by filtering these blocks and assigning the the mass as a sum field, as mentioned here.

-Click on Overview (Figure 12) for a single page summary of all parameters related to the direct block scheduling, as illustrated in the figure below.
+Click on Overview (Figure 12) for a single page summary of all parameters related to the scheduling, as illustrated in figure 12.

 The Save as option (Figure 13) can be used to redefine the name, description for an edited scenario, and its decision tree.

 After running your scenario, the Mined Blocks file will disclose its results on the 3D viewer, enabling the view of your model from different angles.
 By selecting “Period Mined”, you are able to view the mining sequence period by period.
 By selecting a surface, it is possible to identify the topography changes of each period and also modify its opacity, facilitating the visualization.

 MiningMath also allows you to import surfaces already created if you place them in the same folder as the other ones, so that you can validate their geometry if necessary.

 Click on "Load Scenario" to import multiple scenarios and compare them, in order to extract the best results accordingly with your project constraints.